iamshadmirza/BlogsByShad/blogs/node-lesson4/index.md

 ## Properties of `package.json`

-Let's go through the most common properties that you're most likely to see in most of the projects.
+Let's go through the common properties that you're most likely to see in the nodejs projects.

 ### 1. name